 The XQ Competencies are designed to guide educators as they create learning experiences that align with the XQ Learner Outcomes.
-This work-in-progress framework purposefully integrates competencies and sub-competencies that students need to develop across academic, cognitive, and social emotional domains.
-Within each sub-competency, a series of progressions offers a new way to assess, document, and certify students' learning, measured against concrete milestones for acquiring the knowledge and skills needed for future success.
+This work-in-progress framework purposefully integrates competencies and component skills that students need to develop across academic, cognitive, and social emotional domains.
+Within each component skill, a series of progressions offers a new way to assess, document, and certify students' learning, measured against concrete milestones for acquiring the knowledge and skills needed for future success.